Guderian2nd/TrueHistoryAI/AI Rules.md

 IF BuildingProdResource is Gold AND (Gold is GoldVeryLow OR NeedGold is VeryHigh) THEN BuildResourceBuilding is VeryHigh

-IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High
+IF BuildingProdResource is Gold AND (Gold is GoldLow OR NeedGold is Low) THEN BuildResourceBuilding is High

+IF BuildingProdResource is Gold AND (Gold is GoldMedium OR NeedGold is Medium) THEN BuildResourceBuilding is Medium

-IF BuildingProdResource is Gold AND Gold is GoldMedium THEN BuildResourceBuilding is Medium
+IF BuildingProdResource is Gold AND (Gold is GoldMedium OR NeedGold is Medium) THEN BuildResourceBuilding is Medium

 .